q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

 * `time` for viewing time

 ## 2. Warning
-<b>I am not going to make next Keras or Tensorflow here.</b> This is only going to be simple multi layer neural network from scratch.
+<b>I am not going to make the next Keras or Tensorflow here.</b> This is only going to be a simple multi-layer neural network from scratch.

 Most of these days, we have many ML frameworks with many choices.
 We have high level to low level frameworks.
-Recently PyTorch has earned huge popularity but for beginners, Keras is a best choice.
-But writing a ML code and neural network from scratch is always a challenging and complex for even intermediate programmers.
+Recently PyTorch has gained huge popularity but for beginners, Keras is the best choice.
+But writing a ML code and neural network from scratch is always challenging and complex for even intermediate programmers.
 The mathematics behind the cute ML frameworks are scary.
-But once we understood a prerequisites of ML, then starting to code neural network from scratch is a good idea.
+But once we understood the prerequisites of ML, then starting to code neural networks from scratch is a good idea.

 ## 3. Steps
 * Create a FF layer class.